ofsonmez/coders-gambit-react-chess-game/README.md

 When I watched the Queen's Gambit, I loved it instantly.
 I saw this awesome article in hackernoon and start it right away with amped-up :smile:

-This awesome article is [The Coder's Gambit: Create a Chess Game with React and Chessboardjsx](https://hackernoon.com/the-coders-gambit-create-a-chess-game-with-react-and-chessboardjsx-za2z31oc).
+The awesome article is [The Coder's Gambit: Create a Chess Game with React and Chessboardjsx](https://hackernoon.com/the-coders-gambit-create-a-chess-game-with-react-and-chessboardjsx-za2z31oc).

 ## Available Scripts